hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

 has turned into `main\ elems` in the fragment of code above.

-### Advanced features: CSS natural templates, etc.
+### Funciones avanzadas: plantillas naturales CSS, etc.

 In an equivalent way to what was explained before for JavaScript, CSS inlining also allows for our `<style>` tags to work both statically and dynamically, i.e.